|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 4. Clothing - by taking away certain outfits, you ultimately take away your teen’s mode of expression.

 5. Cars - make your teen take the public transportation or stay at home.
-This also creates a sense of humility in realizing that they still are pretty dependant on you.
+This also creates a sense of humility in realizing that they still are pretty dependent on you.

 7. Trust - Earning and keeping trust with you is very important to your teen.
 Finding ways for teens to earn back trust slowly can make all the difference.